8 officer-involved shootings reported in Colorado in a week

 While no officers have been killed in Colorado so far 2019, at least one has been injured in these incidents.

-Three suspects have been killed and at least five have been injured.

-Below is a list of the officer-involved shootings reported in Colorado over the last week.
+Below is a list of the officer-involved shootings reported in Colorado over the last eight days:

 Greeley